SAP Negotiations

 SAP Contracts and Licensing: A Strategic Toolkit for Procurement Leaders

-Introduction: Negotiating with SAP can feel like a high-stakes chess match.
+Introduction: Negotiating with SAP can feel like a high-stakes game of chess.
 The ERP giant is known for complex licensing models, aggressive sales tactics, and relentless upselling.

 As a procurement leader, you need more than generic advice โ€“ strategic yet practical tactics to protect your budget and secure favorable terms.